The Enormous Difference Between Raw Foods and Living Foods

-- Dr. Wigmore said the most important part of eating Living Foods was eating some blended foods, so you would get the every important benefits of the foods without having to work to digest them, and you would retain the fiber in the food to help create bulk in the colon to sweep out toxicity.
+Dr. Wigmore said the most important part of eating a living foods diet was eating some blended foods, so you would get the every important benefits of the foods without having to work to digest them, and you would retain the fiber in the food to help create bulk in the colon to sweep out toxicity.
 This is what the Glowing Green Smoothie is based on loves!!
 There is a science to it!!
 If you juice, you remove all the dietary fiber.
 There are benefits to that as well- but know that you are not getting blended food.

 3. Living foods emphasize digestion, so contain lots of easily digestible fermented foods, such as Rejuvelac and raw sauerkraut, and you MUST soak and sprout your seeds and nuts!
 Dr. Wigmore believed the reason so many raw foodists have acidic bodies is they are eating the nuts and seeds without preparing them properly to remove the inhibitor enzymes, which keeps the nutrition dormant in the human body, and makes them acid-forming and mucus-forming.

 4. Agave is a HUGE no-no. I know, it sucks because it is so easy to use and makes things so damn tasty!
 I used to use it and promote it!
 But the truth is that anything that is too easy and too good to be true like that…usually is.
 If you look at it closely, you may wonder how it arrived as a syrup that way.
 Maybe you’ve noticed that I have been saying little quips against agave here and there for the last year or so.
 I’ve also tried to remove it from as many places in this blog as I could find.